PCCD Pilot Project is Expanding EBP Implementation

 The programs have been identified for inclusion in this pilot testing phase, based on their meeting unfilled needs in the Commonwealth, are as follows:

 - Family Bereavement Program - a multi-family group model for youth who have lost a parent.

 - Familias Fuertes - a Spanish language adaptation of the SFP model.

 - Positive Action - a school-wide climate change program for elementary and middle school students

 - The Positive Parenting Program ("Triple P") - a program that aims to provide parents with useful strategies in managing their children's behavior

 - Strong African American Families - another adaptation of SFP targeted at African American families

 - Trauma-Focused Cognitive Behavioral Therapy - a family-focused therapy model that treats youth exhibiting symptoms from an identified trauma.

-PCCD is anticipating a very quick turnaround between the time that a funding announcement is released and when the applications will be due, so they want to provide ample time to become familiar with these new programs.
-PCCD strongly encourages you to familiarize yourself with all of the above-listed programs that they will be supporting and would recommend reaching out to the respective program developers for cost information and details about their programs.
+There is a very quick turnaround between the time that the funding announcement was released and when the applications are due.
 As always, the number of applications that we will be able to fund will be contingent on the availability of funding in the final 2015/16 State Budget.

-To be notified when funding announcements are opened, we would encourage you to register on the Egrants site to receive an email whenever PCCD announces the availability of funding and to regularly review the anticipated funding opportunities section of our website.
+The funding announcement is open; we encourage you to register on the Egrants site to receive an email to review the funding opportunities section of our website.
 Thank you for your continued support of the youth and families of Pennsylvania!